wp-plugins/limit-posts/readme.txt

 = Main Features =

 *	Limit the creation of any post type.
-*	Limit the number of posts by user role.
+*	Limit the number of posts by user or by user role.
 *	Specify 0 to block a post type completely.
 *	Time period can be in seconds, minutes, hours, days, weeks, months or years
 *	Make a limit last forever by specifying 9999 years

 In the next version I'll be adding the ability to specify post status, so you can limit the number of revisions or auto drafts (or whatever you like).
-I'll also be adding the ability to specify individual users as well as user roles.
 In a future release I'll also be adding the ability to incorporate this functionality in custom forms.

 == Installation ==